formicidae-tracker/tag-layouter/README.md

 *widht*, *height*, *paper-border* and *dpi* are specified with respect to the printing page layout.

 ## Printing
-It is advidable to convert the svg or png output file to pdf for printing.
+It is advisable to convert the svg or png output file to pdf for printing.
 In ubuntu, this can be done using librsvg.
 To install:
 ```bash
 sudo apt-get install librsvg2-bin
 ```